Stable isotope studies at Profil

 Moreover, double or triple tracer models were introduced which combine oral and intravenous application of different glucose isotopes to quantify intestinal absorption and to allow the observation of effects on glucose turnover after food intake.

-It is an exciting aspect that the assessment of glucose turnover can easily be combined with other experimental setups, such as those involving methods for the assessment of energy expenditure and the glucose clamp technique.
+glucose clamp technique.
 The isotope dilution technique allows the assessment of additional metabolic parameters in a routine phase 1 glucose clamp study and can provide a deeper insight into a compound’s mechanism of action.